B-e-sa/B-e-sa/README.md

 ### Hello there 👋

-I'm a fullstack developer that loves fullstack programming!
+I'm a developer that loves fullstack programming!

 Currently, i'm improving my knowledge in C#